alexeevt/epidemic/README.md

+# genoPipe
-# genoPipe by Timur Alexeev, Insight July-Aug 2018
+Timur Alexeev, Insight July-Aug 2018

 The Cancer Genome Atlas (TCGA) is a joint effort of the National Cancer Institute (NCI) and the National Human Genome Research Institute (NHGRI) to accelerate our understanding of the molecular basis of cancer.
 TCGA-funded researchers across the United States have produced a corpus of raw and processed genomic, transcriptomic, and epigenomic data from thousands of cancer patients.
 I am aming to set up a multipipeline system to enable high data throughput as well as CI/CD.